bww9641/automatic-meme/blogg/content/faq/_index.md

 It's pretty hard for me to summarize in a few words who I am.
 But a TL;DR would look something like this.

-**Radu**, 17 y/o interested in Social Sciences (especially politics and economics), Marketing enthusiast and fun guy to have around.
+**Radu**, 17 y/o interested in Social Sciences (especially politics and economics), a Marketing enthusiast and fun guy to have around.

 ## Writing